Harry Levy-Lawson, 1st Viscount Burnham: Family, interests and Hall Barn

 Levy-Lawson was created Viscount Burnham, of Hall Barn, in the County of Buckingham, on 16 May 1919.
 He married Olive de Bathe, daughter of Sir Henry de Bathe, 4th Baronet, and Charlotte Clare, on 2 January 1884 at St. Margaret's Church, Westminster.
 They had one daughter, Dorothy Olive Lawson (1885–1937), who married Major John Spencer Coke (son of Thomas Coke, 2nd Earl of Leicester) and with whom she had three children: Gerald, Celia and Rosemary Coke – the latter later Baroness Hamilton of Dalzell.

 His father, who was "one of the Prince of Wales' set", had purchased the 4,000-acre Hall Barn estate in 1880.
 Viscount Burnham and his father hosted King Edward VII and his son, King George V, and his son King Edward VIII on many occasions from the early 1900s to the 1930s.
 On 19 December 1924, for example, Burnham hosted a dinner party for King George V with Rudyard Kipling, Harry's daughter, Dorothy Levy-Lawson, and her husband, Major Sir John Coke, amongst the guests.

 Viscount Burnham was a JP for Buckinghamshire.
 He received a number of honorary doctorates from McGill University, Montreal, in 1920, Durham University in 1921, Athens University, Greece, in 1924, University of Western Australia, Perth, Australia, in 1925, Ghent University, Belgium, in 1927 and Cambridge University.
-He was invested as a Knight Grand Cross, GCMG in 1927.
-In 1928 he sold the Daily Telegraph to Lord Camrose.
+He was invested as a Knight Grand Cross, GCMG, in 1927.
+In 1928 he sold The Daily Telegraph to Lord Camrose and Lord Kemsley of Allied Newspapers, with Camrose taking over as editor-in-chief.

 He died aged 70 and was buried near his father on 24 July 1933 at Beaconsfield, Buckinghamshire.
 Burnham had no surviving male issue so the viscountcy became extinct: his younger brother, William Levy-Lawson (1864–1943), succeeded to the baronetcy and barony.